lem0nez/homie-home/README.md

 # [REQUIRED] Directory with read-only resources.
 It has the following structure:
 #   site/ - directory with static files to host on "/"
 #   sounds/ - sound effects (see files.rs to review the list of files)
+#   piano-recording-cover.jpg - optional cover image to embed into the piano recordings
 assets_dir: /path/to/assets
 # Directory where to store user preferences, database and other data.
 data_dir: /var/lib/homie-home